 A separate budget for the lead applicant and each coalition organization MUST be completed

+If applying as a coalition, at least 51% of funding must remain in the awarded neighborhood, with the lead applicant and any coalition organizations physically located in the neighborhood.
+No more than 49% of funding awarded may be allocated to coalition organizations that do not have a physical site in the neighborhood.

 The lead applicant must fill out the first tab labeled “lead applicant” and the coalition member budgets must be filled out in the subsequent tabs.